raspberrypi/documentation/configuration/hdmi-config.md

 + `tvservice -m CVT` lists all supported CVT modes
 + `tvservice -m DMT` lists all supported DMT modes

-If you are using a Pi4 with more than one display attached, then `tvservice` needs to be told which device to ask for information.
-You can get display ID's for all attached devices by using:
+If you are using a Pi 4 with more than one display attached, then `tvservice` needs to be told which device to ask for information.
+You can get display IDs for all attached devices by using:

 `tvservice -l`

-You can specify which display `tvservice` uses by adding `-v <display id>` to the `tvservice` command. e.g.
+You can specify which display `tvservice` uses by adding `-v <display id>` to the `tvservice` command, e.g:

-+ `tvservice -v 7 -m CVT` lists all supported CVT modes for display ID 7.
++ `tvservice -v 7 -m CVT`, lists all supported CVT modes for display ID 7

 ### Setting a specific HDMI mode

 Setting a specific mode is done using the `hdmi_group` and `hdmi_mode` config.txt entries.
 The group entry selects between CEA or DMT, and the mode selects the resolution and frame rate.
 You can find tables of modes on the config.txt [Video Configuration](config-txt/video.md) page, but you should use the `tvservice` command described above to find out exactly which modes your device supports.

-Fot the Pi4, to specifiy the HDMI port, you can add an index indentifier to the `hdmi_group` or `hdmi_mode` entry in config.txt. e.g. `hdmi_mode:0` or `hdmi_group:1`.
+On the Pi 4, to specifiy the HDMI port, add an index indentifier to the `hdmi_group` or `hdmi_mode` entry in config.txt, e.g. `hdmi_mode:0` or `hdmi_group:1`.

 ### Setting a custom HDMI mode.